MRG Fundraising Campaign

 Thanks to the High School Trail Corps of the Upper Valley Trails Alliance, nearly 10 tons of material was removed from the MRG on Wednesday.
 That makes 350 feet of newly cleared trail.
 Way to go crew!

 Thanks to the generosity of several businesses and a number of individuals in the past few weeks, we have reached 90% of the goal of $2,255,700!
 The hope is that we can reach 100% by the end of this year.

-Thanks to all who turned up on Saturday to work on the MRG!
+Thanks to all who have contributed to the Mascoma River Greenway!

 or make an online donation via our secure website, click here

 We are awaiting railings to be installed on the Slayton Hill stone arch bridge and the bridge over I-89.
 Stay tuned for info on our next Work Day.

 A great group of volunteers showed up for Saturday’s MRG Work Day.
 With no excavator available, 14 people managed to haul, by hand, 28,740 pounds of railroad ties, sending 8 dump truck loads to the Lebanon Landfill.
 The trail is now cleared of ties up to about 100 yards from the I-89 bridge.
 Thanks to all for a job well-done!

 Saturday June 13 – 8:00 – 12:30 pm will be the next Work Day on the MRG.
 At the May 16 Work Day, 10 dump truck loads of railroad ties were removed from the trail, leaving the greenway free of ties from High Street to the back of Terrace View Condominiums.
 Could we clear the ties all the way up to the bridge over I-89?